Skip to main content FR DE IT

 • Spring-tide penalty (−0 to −5) — applies only to shallow coastal sites (≤20m).

-Forecast is ensemble-averaged across ECMWF and GFS models.
+Forecast is ensemble-averaged across four weather models (GFS, ICON, JMA, GEM).
 When they disagree by >8 km/h we flag "forecast uncertainty."

 Sources & caveats

-Data comes from Open-Meteo Marine and ECMWF weather models.
+Data comes from Open-Meteo Marine, a four-model weather ensemble (GFS, ICON, JMA, GEM), and Copernicus satellite water-clarity.
 Hover a cell for full metrics.
 Local factors the models can't see — boat traffic at Sail Rock, plankton blooms for whale-shark season, thermocline depth — still matter.
 Text us on WhatsApp for same-day conditions from the crew.

 Why we built this